DarrenRobinson/PyClim/README.md

 # PyClim: a series of Python modules, based around the matplotlib library, for the analysis of hourly weather data.
 It is intended as a resources for architectural / engineering / technology students and practitioners, to help develop early-stage bioclimatic design concepts.
-PyClim is organised arounnd the following modules
+PyClim is organised around the following modules

 - ClimAnalFunctions: functions relating to solar geometry, psychrometry and illumination.

-- Psychros: creates psychrometric charts for the plotting ot climate data {and of transformed data to mimic evaporative cooling}
+- Psychros: creates psychrometric charts for the plotting ot climate data {and of transformed data to mimic evaporative cooling}.

 - SolarIrradiation_Aniso: creates solar irradiation surface plots of annual irradiation incident on a tilted plane solar collector.